Chandio warns PTI on its bid to remove Sindh govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: PPP Senator Maula Bakhsh Chandio has said that the PPP has warned the PTI led government that the party is ready to counter any move against its government in Sindh, the Geo News reported.
+KARACHI: PPP Senator Maula Bakhsh Chandio said that the Pakistan People’s Party (PPP) warned the Pakistan Tehreek-e-Insaf (PTI) led government that the party is ready to counter any move against its government in Sindh, Geo News reported.

-KARACHI: PPP Senator Maula Bakhsh Chandio has said that the PPP has warned the PTI led government that the party is ready to counter any move against its government in Sindh, the Geo News reported.
+KARACHI: PPP Senator Maula Bakhsh Chandio said that the Pakistan People’s Party (PPP) warned the Pakistan Tehreek-e-Insaf (PTI) led government that the party is ready to counter any move against its government in Sindh, Geo News reported.